We’ve all seen Hollywood movies with Jean Claude Van Damme where he gets punched in his rock-hard abs as a part of his core conditioning workout.

 - Punching your abs leads to abdominal bracing, which is a voluntary core isometric contraction.
 Isometric contraction means muscles are activated without changes in the external length.

-- Isometric core contraction allows creating stiffness in the spine, restricts spine displacement, and helps to transfer power from the lower to the upper body.
+- Isometric core contraction gives stiffness in the spine, restricts spine displacement, and helps to transfer power from the lower to the upper body.

 Is punching your abs effective?
 Overall, punching your abs is an effective way to enhance muscle activity via isometric contraction and stabilize the spine against perturbation from external load and movement.
 This training mode does stimulate muscle adaptations, including hypertrophy and strength gains, but is not as effective as shortening or lengthening.